sartq333/story-GPT/README.md

 Implement a proper directory structure for inference, so that model.generate() can be used easily.
 Done.

-Replace the use of tiktoken in this code to make it completely independent by probably using [this](https://github.com/karpathy/minbpe).
+Replace the use of tiktoken in this code to make it completely independent by probably using these as references https://github.com/karpathy/minbpe, https://sebastianraschka.com/blog/2025/bpe-from-scratch.html.

 A simple gradio UI/host on huggingface space (whichever is more convinent).